-The need to be organised, to have a vision for your business and to make time to sit back and reflect at a strategic level has always been important—and these stats show what can happen if you don’t.
+Given the economic backdrop we are operating against the need to be organised, to have a vision for your business and to make time to sit back and reflect at a strategic level is even more important.

 In this article, I invite you to check in on yourself, your team and your business—a quick strategic check-up.

 How are you travelling?

 Now is a great time to take stock.
 How are your stress levels?

 Are you making sure you take time out from work to relax and recharge?

 Do you have the energy to maintain a strategic focus as well as being operational?